-Calendula is an extremely undemanding plant.
+Calendula is a very undemanding plant.
 In exchange for almost no work from you, it produces beautiful, vivid flowers.
 Besides being beautiful, the flowers have documented medicinal properties.
-Calendula is an extremely common ingredient in a wide range of skin care products due to its healing power.
+Calendula is a common ingredient in a wide range of skin care products due to its healing power.

 Calendula is associated with sunshine because the flowers look like little suns.
 People often use the word marigold, or “Mary’s gold” in common names for calendula.
 It is also frequently used in devotional displays in India.